Seet is a lover of video games and enjoys writing game guides in their free time.

-The fancy version of light roasted coffee.
-Veranda and Willow blend come to mind.
-Can I have a blonde bombshell please?
+The fancy version of a light roasted coffee.
+Veranda and Willow blend comes to mind.
+Can I have a blonde bombshell, please?

 The fancy version for black roasted coffee.
 The strongest and earthy tasting coffee such as Italian and Komodo Dragon comes to mind.

 If you like the non-fat milk and sugar-free syrups, this is the option to go.
 A skinny mocha or skinny vanilla latte will not taste as good, but it is definitely the healthier alternative.

 This is a mix of white chocolate and dark chocolate mix in a mocha drink.
 It could be a regular hot mocha, ice mocha or a mocha frappuccino.

 This is a fancy term for ordering a Chai tea latte with an added espresso shot.
 It gives the drink a strong caffeine kick.